Lifshitz tails for a percolation model in the continuum: Introduction

-In \cite{Cha} the authors considered the site percolation model on the lattice $\mathbb{Z}^d$, for $d\geq 2$.
-They investigated the density of states for the tight-binding Hamiltonian projected on the infinite cluster.
+In \cite{Cha} the authors considered the site dilution model on the hyper-cubic lattice $\mathbb{Z}^d$, for $d\geq 2$.
+They investigated the density of states for the tight-binding Hamiltonian projected onto an infinite cluster.
 It is shown that, almost surely, the IDS is discontinuous on a set of energies which is dense in the band.
-See also \cite{Ves1} for this type of questions.

-There is also a collection of papers concerning the asymptotic behavior of the density of states for Laplacians on percolation graphs (see e.~g~. \cite{Bar},\cite{Hei}, \cite{KhKiMu},\cite{KiMu},\cite{Math} and \cite{MuSt}).
-For example, the papers \cite{KiMu} and \cite{MuSt} investigate the asymptotic behavior of the integrated density of states $N_D(E)$ and $N_N(E)$ near the bottom $E_0$ of the spectrum of the bond percolation Laplacian on $\zed^d$ with Dirichlet repectively Neumann boundary conditions.
-These authors prove that $N_D(E)$ has Lifshitz tails with Lifshitz exponent $\frac{d}{2}$ for any $0<q<1$.
-The Neumann Laplacian on the percolation graph has an infinitely degenerate eigenvalue at the bottom $E_0=0$ of its spectrum and its density of states is discontinuous there.
-So, it is reasonable to consider $\tilde{N}(E)=N_N(E)-N_N(0)$.
-The results from \cite{KiMu} and \cite{MuSt} show that for $q<p_c$ the quantity $\tilde{N}(E)$ has Lifshitz behavior with Lifshitz exponent $\frac{1}{2}$, independent of the dimension.
-For $q>p_c$ $\tilde{N}(E)$ has a van Hove behavior near $E_0=0$, i.e. $\tilde{N}(E)\simeq C E^{\frac{d}{2}}$.
+This is proved by constructing states supported on finite regions of the infinite cluster.